Take a Payment

 Create payment parameters

-To begin a payment with the Mobile Payments SDK, you create a PaymentParameters object, which includes the payment amount, idempotency key, optional tip, application fee (if applicable), and the processing mode, which is used if you want to take payments while offline.
+To begin a payment with the Mobile Payments SDK, you need to create a PaymentParameters object, which includes attributes describing the payment you want to take.
+For example, there are parameters for the payment amount, idempotency key, optional tip, application fee (if applicable), and the processing mode, which is ONLINE_ONLY by default but can be changed if you want to take payments while offline.
 For the complete list of payment parameter values and details, see the Android technical reference.

 Link to section